Gully Boy poster

 The inciting incident occurs at 18 minutes when Murad witnesses an underground rap battle and is electrified by the raw expression and power of hip-hop.
 He sees MC Sher perform and realizes rap could be the vehicle for his suppressed poetry and voice..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 39 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Murad performs his first rap "Mere Gully Mein" with MC Sher.
+This indicates the protagonist's commitment to Murad performs his first rap "Mere Gully Mein" with MC Sher.
 He makes the active choice to step into the world of hip-hop, recording and sharing his music despite knowing it will conflict with his father's expectations and his prescribed future., moving from reaction to action.

 The Collapse moment at 117 minutes (75% through) represents the emotional nadir.
 Here, Murad's father destroys his notebooks and music equipment in a violent rage, and Murad is forced to move out.
-His father's brutal rejection represents the death of any hope for family acceptance and the loss of his home and security., reveals the protagonist at their lowest point.
+His father's brutal rejection represents the death of any hope for family acceptance and the loss of his home and security., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 125 minutes initiates the final act resolution at 80% of the runtime.
 Murad receives news that he's been selected for a major rap competition with industry professionals.
 He realizes that his authentic voice - forged through struggle and grounded in his community - is his greatest strength.
 He chooses to fully commit to his artistic path., demonstrating the transformation achieved throughout the journey.